howonlee/mertonon/essays/estimates.md

-The doom that hides in estimates - and our alternative
+The Doom in Estimates (with alternative)
 ---

 A grim bureaucratic-political fate awaits many individual contributors in organizations.
 Here is the form of it.
 Management sits you down and asks,